cirept/QA_Toolbox/docs/README.md

 - This tool will check every link on the site and highlight the link according to what the results of the test is.<br>
 - All the links on the page will be tested for validity and then will be highlighted accordingly.<br>
 - For the most part only links that are internal links will be eligible to be flagged as 'Link is Real' due to security restrictions.<br>
-- This tool also appends the url of the link after the link's title
+- This tool also appends "URL: " followed by the url of the link after the link's title<br>
 ***This tool works for both TETRA and NEXTGEN***<br>

 ### Turning the tool on:<br>